exonum/exonum-doc/src/architecture/storage.md

 bytes sequence, and values are serialized objects, in fact, byte sequences too.

+Every table is uniquely identified by the complex prefix.
+Such prefix is added to the every key of the specific table, thus allows to distinguish values from different tables.

-To distinguish values from different tables, additional prefix is used for every key.
-Such prefix consist of service ID and table number.
-As well as tables represent just a handy API for access to data (no data items are really stored at the table class instance; all values are saved in leveldb storage), all tables created with the same ID will share the data.
+The prefix consist of service ID and internal identifier inside the service.
+As well as tables represent just a handy API for access to data (no data items are really stored at the table class instance; all values are saved in leveldb storage), all tables created with the same prefix will share the data.

 Services are enumerated with `u16`, starting from `0x00 0x01`.`0x00
 0x00` ID is reserved to the Core.
 Tables inside services are named